dodorlee1210/CTF_writeups/2026/UNSDG.md

+# UN SDG May 2026
+This CTF was hosted by "Hack for a Change" team.
+It seemed to aim to train than test participatns in cybersecurity.
+None of the challenges were categorized (although the descriptions and artifacts made them explicit).
+It wasn't really capture the flag, but capture the logic to extract useful information.
+The flag was just given once the user typed in the required information and clicked on the "extract flag" button.
+Most of the challenges also "auto-extracted" the required info (e.g. authentication token, hash, etc.) once the user reached it, so there really wasn't much work to be done on that side.

+One feature I would want them to add is theme toggles: light mode.
+The text was so hard for me to read that I had to print the website and read the light mode ver pdf to see certain placeholders or instructions.

 ## Slum Survey Photo
 > A community mapping NGO published an aerial photograph of an informal settlement as part of an SDG 1 housing survey.
 The image was released publicly without a thorough review.
 Standard image viewers show nothing unusual.
 Not every tool that reads a file is an image viewer.